Comparison Guide

 Which has better elephant viewing?

 No, the Great Migration only occurs in the Serengeti-Mara ecosystem in Tanzania and Kenya.
-Botswana has its own wildlife movements, particularly zebra migrations in the Makgadikgadi, but nothing comparable in scale.
+Botswana has its own wildlife movements, particularly zebra migrations in the Makgadikgadi, but nothing comparable in scale to the 1.5 million wildebeest crossing the Serengeti.

 Is Botswana worth the extra cost?